SamsShow/pushindexer/packages/x402-sdk/README.md

 # push-x402

-**Drop-in axios replacement that automatically handles HTTP 402 Payment Required responses with blockchain payments.**
+**Drop-in axios replacement that automatically handles HTTP 402 Payment Required responses with blockchain payments on Push Chain.**

+✨ **v0.3.2** - Now with Universal Transaction support for cross-chain payments!

 Just use it like axios - it automatically handles payments when you hit a protected endpoint!

+## Features

+- 🔌 **Plug & Play** - Drop-in replacement for axios
+- 🌐 **Multi-Chain** - Pay from Ethereum, Base, Arbitrum, Solana via Universal Transaction
+- 🔐 **Secure** - Built on Push Chain with on-chain verification
+- 🤖 **Agent-Ready** - Perfect for AI agents with autonomous payments
+- ⚡ **Auto-Detection** - SDK detects your wallet chain and routes appropriately

 ## Installation